Fathers Of The Internet – Who are They?

 A: I don’t have a favorite charity, but I am very interested in education and am doing some work in this area.

-Myths about Father of The Internet
+Myths about the Father of The Internet

 1. He invented the World Wide Web.